lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 007.md

 There unfortunately is no water way back to [[Brindol]].
 We check-in into the inn, and make our way to the tavern.
-There is a family in the inn, who were said to have a cart that could bring us to [[Brindol]], They ask 5GP for the trip. [[Keth]] tried to haggle for 4GP, but [[Alton]] can no longer watch it and puts up the extra 5SP that was asked.
+There is a family in the inn, who were said to have a cart that could bring us to [[Brindol]], They ask 5GP for the trip. [[Keth]] tried to haggle for 4GP, but [[Alton]] can no longer watch it and puts up the extra 5SP that was agreed upon.
 We agree to meet in the morning for the cart trip.

 [[Alton]] notices a figure in the corner of the tavern, and approaches it.
 This figure is not very enamoured by [[Alton]], and tells him their names are Bob and Timmy.
 It seems like this figure are [[Two Goblins in a Trenchcoat]].
 # Loot: